Conductivity (electrolytic)

-Conductivity (or specific conductance) of an electrolyte solution is a measure of its ability to conduct electricity.
-The SI unit of conductivity is Siemens per meter (S/m).
+Conductivity or specific conductance of an electrolyte solution is a measure of its ability to conduct electricity.
+The SI unit of conductivity is siemens per meter (S/m).

 Conductivity measurements are used routinely in many industrial and environmental applications as a fast, inexpensive and reliable way of measuring the ionic content in a solution.
 For example, the measurement of product conductivity is a typical way to monitor and continuously trend the performance of water purification systems.

+In many cases, conductivity is linked directly to the total dissolved solids (TDS).